Secure Sum Outperforms Homomorphic Encryption in (Current) Collaborative Deep Learning: Performance Analysis

 Table~\ref{tab:computationcosts} contrasts the total runtimes of the LWE-based scheme by Phong \textit{et al.}~\cite{Pho18}, the HRES-based scheme by Tang \textit{et al.}~\cite{Tan19} and our measurements for SUA and a non-private ASGD iteration for $n=10$.
 The sum per learning participants ($\sum$ per $p_i$) consists of the local training, encryption and decryption, and communication for one $p_i$ taking one thread per learning participant.
 In case of SUA, the costs for the secure sum protocol count in this measure, because the addition is performed decentralized.
 Whereas in the other cases we exclude it, because a DSP does the addition, which has usually more computational capacity according to the argumentation of Tang \textit{et al.}~\cite{Tan19}.
 For the same reason, we also exclude the operations performed by the KTS in HRES here.
 In our experiment in Table \ref{tab:computationcosts}, SUA's cryptographic overhead leads to a 6-fold increase of computation costs compared to a non-private federated learning solution.
 But even when considering the communication and participants’ computation only, SUA causes 4-5 times less runtime compared to both HE-based schemes for $n=10$.

-Figure~\ref{fig:runtimes} contrasts the total runtime without DSP and KTS, calculated for one iteration for different values of $n$.
+Figure~\ref{fig:runtimes} contrasts the total runtime calculated for one iteration for different values of $n$ of the centralized HE-based schemes, ignoring costs of DSP and KTS, and two variants of SUA: with $k=n-1$ for maximum collusion security and with $k=\lceil n/2\rceil$ additionally, which preserves privacy even if any half of the participants collude.
 We calculated the runtimes for encryption, decryption and communication in the cloud server approaches by assuming constant time per $p_i$ and assumed a constant local time for training because $|B|$ remains constant.
 As expected, the runtime of SUA per $p_i$ increases with growing $n$ because the costs for encrypted communication per $p_i$ are proportional to $n-1$.
 However, the level of collusion resistance can be limited to a fixed security parameter $k$, such that the protocol is secure against any collusion of up to $k$ instead of $n-1$ participants.
-With a fixed $k$, runtime for the secure sum protocol and its communications per $p_i$ remains constant.
-For $k < 139$, SUA remains the fastest privacy-preserving procedure, even when ignoring costs for the DSP and KTS and collusion resistance.
-For $k \geq 139$, a hierarchical scheme along the same lines could be envisaged.
+With a fixed $k$, runtime for the secure sum protocol and its communications per $p_i$ remain constant, making SUA very scalable if dropouts and collusions of a larger scale are very unlikely.
+For $n \leq 66, k=n-1$ and $n \leq 100,k=\lceil n/2 \rceil$, SUA remains the faster privacy-preserving procedure, even when ignoring costs for the DSP and KTS.